Richard Young (MP): Livery companies and London

-On 26 January, 1871 Young was admitted a member of the Worshipful Company of Fruiterers.
+On 26 January 1871 Young was admitted a member of the Worshipful Company of Fruiterers.
 Afterwards, at the Guildhall, he was presented with freedom of the city of London.
 He was nominated for the shrievalty by the Lord Mayor of London at a Mansion House banquet on 10 April 1871.
-At this time his town house was 151, Buckingham Palace-road, Austin-friars.
+At this time his town house was 151, Buckingham Palace Road, Austin-friars.
 He appointed as chaplain for the year of his shrievalty the Rev. Dr. Cox, vicar of St. Helen's, Bishopsgate, and grand chaplain to the Freemasons.
 His term was cut short by his death.

-A portrait of Young by H. F. Creighton hangs in the Wisbech Council chamber, and shows him as Sheriff of London and Middlesex; but Young died two days after receiving the honour.
+A portrait of Young by Hugh Ford Crighton hangs in the Wisbech Council chamber, and shows him as Sheriff of London and Middlesex; but Young died two days after receiving the honour.
 The robes were given by his widow to the Wisbech Borough council in 1883, and she stated that they had been worn by him both as mayor and Sheriff.
-They are on display in the council chamber and are worn jusr once by each new mayor, when taking the office at mayor making.
+They are on display in the council chamber and are worn just once by each new mayor, when taking the office at mayor making.